 - your child's symptoms

 - the time it takes between eating a particular food and the start of symptoms

 - whether any family members have allergies or conditions like eczema and asthma

 The doctor might refer you to an (allergy specialist doctor), who will ask more questions and do a physical exam.
 The allergist probably will order tests to help make a diagnosis, such as:

 - a skin test.
-This test involves placing liquid extracts of food allergens on your child's forearm or back, pricking the skin, and waiting to see if reddish raised spots (called wheals) form within 15 minutes.
-A positive test to a food only shows that your child might be sensitive to that food.
+This test involves placing liquid extracts of food allergens on your child's forearm or back, pricking the skin, and waiting to see if reddish raised spots (called wheals) form.
+A positive test to a food shows that your child might be sensitive to that food.

 - blood tests to check the blood for IgE antibodies to specific foods

 Your child may need to stop taking some medicines (such as over-the-counter antihistamines) 5 to 7 days before the skin test because they can affect the results.
 Check with the allergist's office if you are unsure about what medicines need to be stopped and for how long.